-Tavistock gender identity service closure delayed
+Closure of Tavistock gender identity clinic delayed

 Many of those referred were recorded as female at birth but developed gender distress in their early teens.

-In July last year, NHS England announced the closure date for Gids following the interim report by Dr Hilary Cass, which called the current single service "unsustainable".
-NHS England says the timetable has been revised because of the complexity involved.
+In July last year, NHS England announced Gids would close in spring 2023, following the interim report by Dr Hilary Cass which called the current single service "unsustainable".
+NHS England said the timetable had since been revised because of the complexity involved.